 The other factors that influence your credit score are your level of debt (30%), your age of credit history (15%), a mix of accounts and recent inquiries (10% each).
 Knowing that, here are a few other things that could cause your credit score to fluctuate noticeably: a big credit card purchase, opening a new account, or the addition of a collection account.

 Your credit score might increase, too.
-Additional late payments, a decrease in your credit utilization, aging accounts, or deletion of negative information can all result in improvements to your credit score.
+A decrease in your credit utilization, aging accounts, or deletion of negative information can all result in improvements to your credit score.

 If you're watching credit score fluctuations, you have to make sure you’re looking at the same credit scoring model based on the same credit report.
 While you only have three major credit reports, there are countless credit scoring models based on those reports.
 It's tough to get a grasp on how your credit score moves if you use different credit reports or different credit score models.

 The best way to track your credit score over a period of time is to use the same credit score from the same bureau every time.
 For example, services like CreditKarma.com and CreditSesame.com offer you free credit score monitoring so you can easily watch your credit score movement.

 Should You Be Worried?

 Small credit score fluctuations typically aren’t a big deal, especially if you’re not planning to apply for a credit card or loan anytime soon.
 However, an unexpectedly large drop in your credit score is worth investigating, even more so if you’re planning a major loan application in the coming weeks or months.
 A lower credit score can affect the terms you're approved for and can even lead to you being denied.

 Review your credit report to see what’s changed recently.
 Has a late payment been added?
 Was one of your credit limits cut?
 Was an account closed?
 Have you recently applied for new credit?